mohanreddypmr/Image_Captioning_using_Flickr_dataset/README.md

 ## Image_Captioning_using_Flickr_dataset
-using flickr dataset ,pretrained inceptionv3 model, and lstms implemented image captioning
+using flickr dataset ,pretrained inceptionv3 model, and lstms ,we implemented image captioning for automatically generating text from image
 ## Image Captioining
 Automatically generating this textual description from an artificial system is the task of image captioning.
 ## Caption Images